hxwang/Machine-Learning/Book/Hadoop-the-definitive-guide/file/chap6.md

   - when the tasktracker is ready for new job, jobtracker will assign it a new task
   - for map job, job tracker will select th tasktracker that is closer to the required files

+- Task execution
+  - tasktracker wil first copy the required files to local
+  - then new a  `TaskRunner` to run the job
+    - `TaskRunner` will use a JVM for each map or reduce job
+  - child process communicates with parent process via `umbilical`
+- Streaming
+  - output/intput communicate with process
+- Pipes
+  - listen to socket